St Andrew Square, Edinburgh: Tram

-The square acquired a tram stop on its eastern side in May 2014, when the new Edinburgh Trams came into operation.
-This is the nearest stop for Edinburgh Waverley railway station which lies approx 400m south, and for Edinburgh bus station which is 50m to the north.
+St Andrew Square tram stop is an island platform located on the east side of the square.
+It is the nearest stop for Edinburgh Waverley railway station which lies approximately 250m to the south, and for Edinburgh bus station which is 50m to the north.

-Trams operate from St Andrew Square to Edinburgh Airport, calling at thirteen intermediate stops.
+Trams from here run west through the city to Edinburgh Airport, and north to Leith and Newhaven.